Having things stored and organized makes life less stressful. That’s because you can keep things neatly tucked away and find them when you need them.

 - Insert the towel bar in the attached bracket and screw the other bracket to the door.

 - Put the lids on the towel rack with the handles facing out.

 Custom-built bookcases are great for storing books and displaying family photographs.

 Just follow these steps to build one:

 - Cut MDF to size for the cabinet parts and shelves.

 - Assemble the cabinets.

-- Prime and paint the cabinets before bringing inside.
+- Prime and paint the cabinets before bringing them inside.

 - Construct a recessed base to provide a kick space below the bookcases.

-- Install the bookcases on top of the base and secure to base and wall.
+- Install the bookcases on top of the base and secure them to the base and wall.